Yellow House (Venezuela): History

 In 1874, by order of president Antonio Guzmán Blanco, the building received the image that it now holds, when it was converted into the Government Palace.
 The remodelling works were directed by the architect Juan Hurtado Manrique, who built the 1810 City Hall memorial pavilion on the south side.
 The Government Palace was inaugurated on November 7 of that year, along with the statue of Simón Bolívar in the Plaza that has since been named after him.

 By the Law of 4 May 1877, the National Congress allocates the Government Palace to "Mansion of the President of the Republic".
 General Francisco Linares Alcántara became the first to live there.
 Painted yellow, the color that represented the Liberal Party, it began to be called "Yellow House" in official documents.

-During the 1900 San Narciso earthquake of 28 October, the second president to inhabit the House, Cipriano Castro, jumped into the street with an umbrella from one of his balconies, which lead him to consider changing from an official residence to a building with anti-seismic structure.
+During the 1900 San Narciso earthquake of 28 October, the second president to inhabit the House, Cipriano Castro, jumped into the street with an umbrella from one of his balconies and suffered a broken ankle, which lead him to consider changing from an official residence to a building with anti-seismic structure.
 In 1904 the Presidential House was transferred to Miraflores Palace, and the Yellow House became occupied by the High Court of Cassation and the Government of Caracas.
 Finally, by decree issued on 28 October 1912 by President Juan Vicente Gómez, the building was converted into the headquarters of the Ministry of Foreign Affairs.
 In 1989 the second floor of the House caught fire, destroying part of the building's artistic heritage.